FEMA Funeral Assistance Program

 Here is a great resource for families going through a loss during the coronavirus pandemic.

 For families who have lost a loved one or that are looking to make pre-arrangements we do offer the option of ONLINE ARRANGEMENTS with one of our compassionate funeral directors for your comfort and safety.
-We can also WEBCAST or RECORD any services via your loved one’s Smith-Corcoran obituary page, Zoom, or through Facebook Live so family and friends who are not able to attend can still be a part of the ceremonies.
+We can also WEBCAST or RECORD any services via your loved one’s Smith-Corcoran obituary page using Zoom so family and friends who are not able to attend can still be a part of the ceremonies.

 During this difficult time we need to stick together.
 Funerals and memorials help bring us closer to provide comfort when we need it most.
 Even though you might not be able to pay your respects in person we encourage you to leave a message of condolence online or send families a card or flowers.
 Anything sent to our funeral home will be delivered to the family.
 Please follow this link to our obituary page.

 We are also providing Hugs from Home – an online form that allows friends and family, who are unable to attend a service, the opportunity to write personal messages to the deceased’s family.
 You can write your own message here: https://www.smithcorcoran.com/resources/hugs-from-home/

 Please reach out if you have any questions and stay safe and healthy.

 The Smith Family